bzm3r/transpose-timing-tests/POST.md

 2. (the subgroup approach) if the bitmap is stored in a distributed manner amongst the registers of the threads, then data must be shuffled around between these registers to perform transposition.

 The threadgroup approach provides a programmer with a flexible interface through which stored data in threadgroup shared memory can be accessed and manipulated, and this interface is widely supported by hardware, graphics APIs, and shader languages.
-The subgroup approach offers better performance, but also challenges with portability (it is not supported or only partially supported on older hardware and APIs). ***[BM: Following is an attempt to clarify previous incorrectly worded statement]*** Even modern shader languages do not uniformly support subgroup intrinsics; for example HLSL with SM 6.0 does not provide the subgroup shuffle intrinsic.
+The subgroup approach offers better performance, but also challenges with portability (it is not supported or only partially supported on older hardware and APIs).
+Even modern shader languages do not uniformly support subgroup intrinsics; for example HLSL with SM 6.0 does not provide the subgroup shuffle intrinsic.

-~~***[Point to Vulkan subgroup tutorial.
-Some of the audience will know this, others won't.
-So this is an opportunity to cut'n'paste various GPU resource lists :) Also feel free to link my blog post for general background.]***~~

 Here's some relevant resources for those who'd like to learn more:
 * [the Vulkan subgroup tutorial](https://www.khronos.org/blog/vulkan-subgroup-tutorial)